 You can attempt to work out a deal with your mortgage company that would put all of your arrears at the back end of the mortgage, reduce your interest rate, and reduce your monthly mortgage payment.For example, let's say you are $24,000 behind on your mortgage payments, your interest rate is 6%, your monthly payments are $2000, and you are facing a sheriff's sale.If we filed a Chapter 13 for you and obtained a successful loan modification, here is an example of the result we might be able to achieve:First, the sheriff's sale would be stopped, and you would no longer have to worry about losing your home.Second, you would no longer be behind on your mortgage.
 The $24,000 arrears would be placed at the back end of the mortgage.
 Your mortgage would be classified as totally current on your mortgage payments.

 Third, your interest rate might be reduced to 4%.
-Over a 30-year mortgage term, this 2% reduction would save you a substantial amount of money.
+Over a 30-year mortgage term, this 2% reduction could save you a very substantial amount of money.

 Fourth, your mortgage payments might be reduced to about $1400 per month.
 All you have to do now is make your future payments at the reduced rate of $1400 per month on time